jonohanekom/topsky-wxr-radar-bridge/README.md

 - **400 Bad Request from OWM?**
   - This usually means the tile coordinates are out of range for the zoom level.
 The server now auto-corrects this for TopSky.
 - **Want higher resolution?**
-  - Increase the zoom level in your TopSky config, but note that higher zoom covers a smaller area per tile.
+  - The server now automatically creates high-resolution tiles by stitching multiple source tiles together.
+  - Configure custom tile dimensions in your TopSky settings for optimal display quality.
+  - Higher zoom levels provide more detail while maintaining coverage area through tile stitching.

 ---